Helen Brittan

 (But)....."the growing good of the world is partly dependent on un-historic acts; and that things are not so ill with you and me as they might have been, is half-owing to the number who lived faithfully a hidden life, and rest in unvisited tombs."

 We can't all be heroes and superstars, but the dogged work of the unfamous (doctors, nurses, teachers, therapists, and all other 'technicians of life') also contributes to 'the growing good of the world".
-I hope my work falls into the category of "making the world a better place overall".
+I am inspired by the courage of every individual who chooses hope over despair, who believes that their small contribution matters as much as the next persons, and who has a vision for a healthy, happier future because of the changes and growth they have embraced.